TomasLenc/InfantRhythm/README.md

 To run the whole pipeline, clone the current repository, rename the folder to `code` and place it in the project root directory.

-Download the EEG data from [this GIN repository](https://gin.g-node.org/TomasLenc/XPInfant_source) (either using [datalad](https://www.datalad.org/) or simply by downloading the dataset as .zip).
+Download the EEG data from [this GIN repository](https://gin.g-node.org/TomasLenc/XPInfant_source) (either using [datalad](https://www.datalad.org/) or simply by downloading the dataset as .zip) or from [OSF](https://osf.io/9wf5u/).
 Extract the zip if needed, rename the folder to `source` and place into the root directory.

-Repeat the same procedure to download the stimulus files from [this GIN repository](https://gin.g-node.org/TomasLenc/XPInfant_stimuli) and rename the folder to `stimuli`.
+Repeat the same procedure to download the stimulus files (again either from [this GIN repository](https://gin.g-node.org/TomasLenc/XPInfant_stimuli) or from [OSF](https://osf.io/9wf5u/)) and rename the folder to `stimuli`.

 Your project root directory should look like this:
 ```